-History of the Department of Computer Science, Trinity College Dublin
+UNIVERSITY OF DUBLIN Department of Computer Science Trinity College Dublin 2 Ireland

-The evolution of computer science as reflected in the long line of machines used by the Department from its inception until c.2000.
+The evolution of computer science as reflected in the long line of machines used by the department since its inception.

-Computing in Trinity College Dublin began when an IBM 1620 Model 1 was delivered to the School of Engineering and installed in 21 Lincoln Place in June 1962 (Fig.1).
-The Dean of Engineering, Prof. Wright, set up a 'Computer Section' co-located with the machine, not a formal 'Department', although no-one except 'Computer Section' staff were there.
-Thus in 1962 Dr. Byrne (as he was then) moved into an office there, then Neville Harris joined in 1964, with a desk in the same office.
+Computing in Trinity College Dublin began when an IBM 1620 Model 1 was delivered to the School of Engineering and installed in 21 Lincoln Place in Jun-1962 (Fig.1).
+The Dean of Engineering, Prof.Wright, set up a 'Computer Section' co-located with the machine, not a formal 'Department', but no-one except 'Computer Section' staff were there.
+Thus in 1962 Prof.Byrne moved into an office there, then Neville Harris joined in 1964, with a desk in the same office.
 The IBM 1620 was in the adjacent room with the system administrator, Vivian Killeen, along with about twenty M.Sc students punching and re-punching programs onto paper tape.
 Rosemary Murphy joined when Vivian married and emigrated to Australia.
 Next Francis Neelamkavil joined in 1965, then David Abrahamson.
 The IBM 1620 was operated until 1968 when it was temporarily replaced by an IBM 1130.

-Apart from short courses, teaching commenced with an M.Sc course in Computer Applications in Oct.
-1963.
-A FORTRAN course was taught to Engineers shortly afterwards in 1964, and subsequently in 1966 a 'Computer Engineering' stream was introduced into the Engineering degree (BAI); a broadly based degree with specialization in the final years.
-Unlike most computer science departments (but like some that are notable, e.g. Edinburgh, MIT, Berkeley, Stanford) the Department evolved from within an engineering school, resulting in a definite 'systems' orientation.
+Apart from short courses, teaching commenced with an M.Sc course in Computer Applications in Oct-1963.
+A FORTRAN course was taught to Engineers shortly afterwards in 1964, and subsequently in 1966 a 'Computer Engineering' stream was introduced into the Engineering degree (BAI), which is a broadly based degree where specialization only occurs in the final years.
+Unlike most computer science departments (but like some that are notable, e.g. Edinburgh, MIT, Berkeley, Stanford) the department evolved from within an engineering school, resulting in a definite 'systems' orientation.

-In Prof. J.G.Byrne's CV c.1975 (Fig.2) he described himself as "Lecturer in Computer Science" from Sept.
-1965, thereby implying that the Department had been established by then, but it is highly likely that this 1965 date is misleading.
-In his interviews [3] he says the Department was established in 1969 and that he was appointed head.
-Before that he was first a lecturer in Computer Science from Sept.
-1965 to June 1967, then a senior lecturer in Computer Science June 1967 to Sept.
-1973, but both appointments were in the Graduate School of Engineering Studies (the TCD calendar confirms promotion to senior lecturer in 1967).
+In Prof.J.G.Byrne's CV c.1975 (Fig.2) he described himself as "Lecturer in Computer Science" from Sep-1965, thereby implying that the Department had been established by then, but it is highly likely that this 1965 date is misleading.
+In his interviews [3] he says the department was established in 1969 and that he was appointed head.
+Before that he was first a lecturer in Computer Science from Sep-1965 to Jun-1967, then a senior lecturer in Computer Science Jun-1967 to Sep-1973, but both appointments were in the Graduate School of Engineering Studies (the TCD calendar confirms promotion to senior lecturer in 1967).

-In actuality the Department of Computer Science was formally set up in 1969.
-While examining the Board minutes Prof. Jane Grimson found no reference to any.decision to establish the Dept.Computer Science in the Board minutes, but did find the decision to appoint Dr. J.G.Byrne as Head of the Department of Computer Science with effect 1st Oct.
-1969 (minute 117/3 of meeting on 11th June 1969).
-The decision to establish the Department may have been a Council decision, but unfortunately the Council papers are not catalogued and therefore not freely available.
+In actuality the Department of Computer Science was formally setup in 1969.
+While examining the Board minutes Prof.Jane Grimson found no reference to any.decision to establish the Dept.Computer Science in the Board minutes, but did find the decision to appoint Prof.J.G.Byrne as Head of the Dept.Computer Science with effect 1-Oct-1969 (minute 117/3 of meeting on 11-Jun-1969).
+The decision to establish the department may have been a Council decision, but unfortunately the Council papers are not catalogued and therefore not freely available.